rg-wood/salt-lion/README.md

 ### Initiative

 When combat begins, the first step is to determine who has the initiative.
 Do this before anyone rolls dice for an action.
-Each player taking part in the conflict, either voluntarily or involuntarily rolls Agility + 2d6.
+Each player taking part in the conflict, either voluntarily or involuntarily, rolls Agility + 2d6.
 Participants act in order from highest to lowest number, until everyone has taken their turn.
 If characters draw, the one with the highest Agility goes first, or the GM randomly chooses the fastest character.

 #### NPC Initiative